syncfusion-content/javascript-docs/js/Chart/Chart-Types.md

 ## Stacked Column Chart

 To render a Stacked Column Chart, set the [type](../api/ejchart.html#members:series-type) as **"stackingColumn"** in the chart series.
-For changing the StackingColumn color, you can use the [fill](../api/ejchart.html#members:series-fill) property of the series.
+To change the StackingColumn color, you can use the [fill](../api/ejchart.html#members:series-fill) property of the series.

 {% highlight js %}